 - Start the engine and allow it to warm up fully in neutral until it is running smoothly. - Once the engine has warmed up, verify whether the idle speed is set to specification.
 For idle speed specifications, see page 9.
 If you have difficulty verifying the idle speed, or the idle speed requires adjustment, consult a Yamaha dealer or other qualified mechanic.

-Checking water in engine oil tank
+Checking water in engine oil tank Oil injection models

-A translucent water drain hose is connected from the bottom of the oil tank to the filler neck.
-If water or foreign matter collects in this hose, consult a Yamaha dealer.
+There is a water trap at the bottom of the engine oil tank.
+If water or foreign matter is visible in this trap, consult your Yamaha dealer.